magfurulabeer/wright-anything-agency/README.md

-# wright-anything-agency
+# Wright Anything Agency
 A dummy Law Firm Website I made for the fictional character Phoenix Wright.
+I will continue to work on it to make it work smoother.